Ham, Cabbage, and Apple Fry

 I'm not sure when I became an adult.
 It could've been college (no, that definitely wasn't it)... or perhaps our first child (probably wasn't that either)... more than likely it was the fourth child and the weight of responsibility that has come in caring for these little gangsters since then.
 That's a lot of responsibility, my friends.
 A lot.

-I can't and won't pretend like I've mastered it, though I have deeply developed into a joy of the service.
+I can't and won't pretend like I've mastered it, though I have deeply developed a joy in the service.
 "My life for yours" takes on a quite literal meaning when you're in the depths, doesn't it?
 Does anyone remember what it was like to use the bathroom alone?
 Or shower without someone barging in to show you their newest rock they've found?
-God is gracious and I've found a few pockets of sanctuary where I am able to take a deep breath or two - the first being at 4:30 am when I wake up to write notes such as these.
+God is gracious, and I've found a few pockets of sanctuary where I am able to take a deep breath or two — the first being at 4:30 a.m. when I wake up to write notes such as these.
 A prayer, a cup of mega-strong espresso, and some writing.
 That'll start the day off right.
 Unless, of course, you can't find the card reader for your camera and the power cord for your MacBook gives out with only 7% battery remaining.
 Lovely.

 Last weekend, I cooked up a huge ham that I've been curing for weeks.
 Finally, it was time to indulge!
 And you know I'm good at that.
-I've been having quite the time in the kitchen as we savor every bit of meat from it.
+I've been having quite a time in the kitchen as we savor every bit of meat from it.

-This main course Ham, Cabbage, and Apple Fry cooks up in fifteen minutes.
+This main course — Ham, Cabbage, and Apple Fry — cooks up in fifteen minutes.
 So even if there are gangsters sitting on your countertops asking for pumpkin seeds or a cardboard sword, you still got this.

 Ham, Cabbage, and Apple Fry with Buttery Polenta | The Elliott Homestead